pancho-dev/pancho-dev/content/posts/taming-the-cpu-metrics.md

 - Blue area: idle time, I am not going to explain this one as it was already explained before
 - Yellow area: userspace percentage, also not going to explain as it was already explained.
 - Green area: this is processes running in kernel space, in this case it made sense as kubernetes was probably doing a lot of operations at the kernel level to start and schedule containers on the node.
 Also when having high I/O also there is a spike in kernel space processes as all reads/writes pass through the kernel.
-- Light Blue Area: this is the time spent by processes that were `niced` which means that either were assingned higher or lower prioritie than the rest of the processes.
+- Light Blue Area: this is the time spent by processes that were `niced` which means that either were assigned higher or lower priorities than the rest of the processes.
 In this case it makes sense as probably at the moment kubernetes was running a process that needed more priority than others, or the other way around.
-In fact this will give as a hint to investgate further what those process were and how to optimize if they were causing issues.
+In fact this will give as a hint to investigate further what those process were and how to optimize if they were causing issues.

 ## High interrupts
 In this case to test a scenario that generates a high amount of interrupts I will run a network traffic stress test between testvm1 and testvm2, for that we will use `iperf` tool already installed with the ansible playbook.